mike-ward/mike-ward.github.io/vscoloroutput.md

 VSColorOutput can change the color of a line emitted to the output window based on specified rules.
 The rules consist of regular expressions.
 Rules map to classifications which in turn map to colors.

-The default patterns will color build errors in red, warnings in yellow/gold and successfull build messages in green.
+The default patterns will color build errors in red, warnings in yellow/gold and successful build messages in green.

 ![screen shot of VSColorOutput build output](/cdn/images/vscoloroutput/vscoloroutput.png)

 ## Installation

-Download and open the VsColorOutput.visx file.
+Download and open the VSColorOutput.visx file.
 To uninstall, go the Tools|Extensions page, find VSColorOutput in the "Installed Extensions" and click uninstall.
 Registry entries are not removed so later installations will reuse these settings.